 Kids love ‘em because they get to go wild and crazy.
 We love ‘em because they deliver exhausted children.
 Click on each link for the current schedule.

-14. Elevated Sportz in Bothell, is the new kid on the trampoline block, opening up in November 2012, with trampolines, a giant kids' play structure and cafe with free wi-fi.
+16. Elevated Sportz in Bothell, boasts a ton of trampolines, a giant kids' play structure and cafe with free wi-fi.

 20. Kidz Bounce in Issaquah.
 A large play area and many weekday drop-in times make this a popular destination for Eastside kids ages 2-10.